 Dőry Castle Hotel of Mihályi: It is situated 11 kilometers from Kapuvár.
 The most important tourist sight of the village is the Dőry Castle.
 Its walls were built on a fort originating from the beginning of the 10th century.
 The castle was constructed by Demeter Ládonyi around 1570, in the place of a wooden mansion.
 The owner of the castle was Miklós Dőry from 1860.
 He added a new look to the building, which corresponded to the romantic spirit of that time.
 According to the tradition, the Hungarian Queen Elizabeth and her attendance found shelter here in the summer of 1440, on the way from Visegrád to Vienna.
 She hid the sacred crown in a hollow of a tree here.
 The protected park of 2 hectares, which is divided in two by the Kis-Rába, is also a great attraction of the castle.

 Sopron is one of the most atmospheric towns of Hungary.
-It is also called museum city, due to its 23 permanent exhibitions.
+It is also called city of museums , due to its 23 permanent exhibitions.
 Hungary’s western gate, and the cultural center of the region.
 The grape and wine culture has a history of more than 2000 years.
 It is one of Hungary’s historical wine regions, so it rightly bears the name “Town of wine and grape”.

 Roman Benedictine monastery of Lébény: The monastery was founded in 1208 by the members of the Benedictine order.
 One of Hungary’s largest and most valuable roman monument, the abbey was added to the monastery in the 13th century.